gohugoio/hugo/content/en/news/0.67.0-relnotes/index.md

 Content-Security-Policy = "script-src localhost:1313"
 ```

-**Note:** This release also changes how raw HTML files inside /content is processed to be inline with the documentation.
+**Note:** This release also changes how raw HTML files inside /content is processed to be in line with the documentation.
 See [#7030](https://github.com/gohugoio/hugo/issues/7030).

 This release represents **7 contributions by 4 contributors** to the main Hugo code base.[@bep](https://github.com/bep) leads the Hugo development with a significant amount of contributions, but also a big shoutout to [@satotake](https://github.com/satotake), [@sams96](https://github.com/sams96), and [@davidejones](https://github.com/davidejones) for their ongoing contributions.
 And a big thanks to [@digitalcraftsman](https://github.com/digitalcraftsman) and [@onedrawingperday](https://github.com/onedrawingperday) for their relentless work on keeping the themes site in pristine condition and to [@davidsneighbour](https://github.com/davidsneighbour) and [@kaushalmodi](https://github.com/kaushalmodi) for all the great work on the documentation site.